Diversity and Inclusion at Marist

 ATI's focus will be three-fold: 1) a sustained national campaign to raise awareness about the talent in low-income communities and create momentum among higher education leaders to act on improving access and success for lower-income students; 2) setting aspirational, measurable goals to reach our national target of 50,000 additional students by 2025 and sustaining that increase thereafter; and 3) research and knowledge dissemination to identify and promote replication of effective practices and elevate ATI member efforts.

 ATI is supported by Bloomberg Philanthropies, working in concert with the Aspen Institute's College Excellence Program and Ithaka S+R. We are proud to join with other colleges and universities to find practical and results-oriented solutions to the challenge of access to higher education.
 We know that this country is at its best when every young person has the opportunity to fulfill their potential and play a constructive role in our society.
-As Marist begins its work with ATI, we look forward to updating you on our progress.
 You can learn more about ATI at americantalentinitiative.org.